THE POWER OF IMAGES

 Curated by: Raluca Doroftei

-We are about to travel to a special place in Romania, a small village, Slon, Cerașu, Prahova County, where META Cultural Foundation has been organising the MagiC Carpets project since 2015.
+We are about to travel to a special place in Romania, a small village, Slon, Cerașu, Prahova County, where within its residency program initiated in 2015 META Cultural Foundation organizes the MagiC Carpets project.
 One of four emerging artists invited to the second edition was Luisa Sequeira (Portugal).

 According to Luisa Sequeira, our MagiC Carpets resident here, Romania “lavishes a fascinating culture, because of its geographical location and historical evolution, which brings together characteristics of Central Europe, Eastern Europe and the Balkans in a unique combination.”